AliAhmedML/Disease_prediction_sysetm/README.md

    - standarize train data set

 6. **Data Transformation**
-   - Identify and address feature skewness
+   - Identify skewness using skewness score or visual inspection (histogram, boxplot)
-   - Apply necessary normalization techniques
-   - Verify transformations visually
+   - Handle skewness if skewness score > 0.5 or < -0.5 (moderate) or > 1.0 or < -1.0 (strong)
+   - For moderate skewness: apply log, square root, or Box-Cox transformation
+   - For strong skewness: apply PowerTransformer or Yeo-Johnson transformation

 7. **Feature Correlation**
-   - Analyze multicollinearity between features
+   - Analyze multicollinearity using correlation matrix or Variance Inflation Factor (VIF)
-   - Plan dimensionality reduction if needed
+   - Handle multicollinearity if correlation coefficient > 0.8 or VIF > 5
+   - For high multicollinearity: remove one of the correlated features or apply dimensionality reduction (e.g., PCA)
-   - Document correlation findings
+   - Document correlation findings and actions taken

 8. **Class Balance**
-   - Evaluate target class distribution
+   - Evaluate target class distribution using value counts or class ratios
-   - Address severe imbalances if present
-   - Choose appropriate balancing methods
+   - Handle imbalance if the minority class represents less than 20% of the total samples
+   - For moderate imbalance: use class weighting during model training
+   - For severe imbalance: apply resampling techniques such as SMOTE, ADASYN, or Random Over/Under Sampling

+9. **Data Standarization**
+   - Apply standardization when features have different units or scales
+   - Handle features with non-normal distributions carefully: standardize after skewness correction
+   - Use `StandardScaler` for models sensitive to feature scales (e.g., SVM, KNN, Logistic Regression, PCA)
+   - Standardize after splitting into train-test sets to prevent data leakage
+   - Verify the standardized data by checking mean ≈ 0 and standard deviation ≈ 1

-9. **Transforming Train and Test Data Sets into GPU**
+10. **Transforming Train and Test Data Sets into GPU**
     - Convert train and test data sets into GPU-supported data structures
     - Use libraries such as cuDF and cuML for GPU acceleration
     - Ensure compatibility between data format and GPU models

 ## 🎯 Training and Evaluating